WOWs – Women On Wheels Mallorca Cycling Holiday

-On arrival on the morning of Friday 3rd, you will be met at Palma airport by our lovely staff, who will then transport you back to the hotel – a simple 40 minute drive away.
-Once there, you will have time to unpack and build your bike, or collect your hire bike from the shop on the resort (see FAQ for more details).
-Our staff will be on hand to help with any problems or questions you may have, before we all meet for a gentle afternoon spin.
+On arrival on the morning of Friday 1st, you will be met at Palma airport by our lovely staff, who will then transport you back to the hotel – a simple 40-minute drive away.
+Once there, you will have time to unpack and build your bike or collect your hire bike (more info on hire bikes coming soon).
+Our staff will be on hand to help with any problems or questions you may have before we all meet for a gentle afternoon spin.
 Once we’ve warmed our legs up, ready for the next few days of riding, there will be time to change before we all meet in the bar for the Welcome Briefing.
-After meeting each other and discussing the following day’s ride, you can tuck in to a delicious dinner before heading back to the bar and enjoying the evening’s entertainment – or you can get an early night!
+After meeting each other and discussing the following day’s ride, you can tuck into a delicious dinner before heading back to the bar and enjoying the evening’s entertainment – or you can get an early night!

 We will be staying at the beautiful Club del Sol Resort and Spa during the WOWs Cycling Holiday.
 Located between Alcudia and Puerto Pollensa, this newly-renovated hotel is a little paradise, hidden away off the road from the busy tourist accommodation areas of the island.
 It boasts ultra-stylish rooms, a fantastic restaurant, two pools, a spa and a brand-new bike centre with washing facilities and tools.
 We are sure you will enjoy your time at Club del Sol – we’re looking forward to welcoming you there in May.